© Albert Kaplan 2012

 Note the yellow arrow which is pointing to a piece of the posing stand headrest designed to keep the sitter’s head steady.
 For this and other reasons, it seems unlikely that this daguerreotype was made in one of the principal urban studios.
-I suspect it was made Lawrence, Kansas.
+I suspect it was made in Lawrence, Kansas.

 |Kaplan Collection||Known Images|